quarkslab/quokka/docs/philosophy.md

 # Philosophy

-`Quokka` and its companion plugin `python-quokka` were created in order to manipulate a binary without using IDA.
+`Quokka` and its bindings were created in order to manipulate a binary without using IDA.
 To be usable, we needed something (reasonably) fast and compact.
-It leads to the following properties we try to enforce.
+It leads to the following properties we try to enforce:

+* Exhaustive
+  The plugin should export as much data as possible from IDA
-## Compact
+* Compact
-As few as possible data should be duplicated in the export file.
-For this, a lot of index table are used over the export.
+  The export file should be as compact as possible to reduce disk usage.

-## Fast
+* Fast
-Even if only done once, the export must be as fast as possible.
+  Waiting for the export should be kept as a minimum.

-## Intuitive
+* Intuitive
-The goal is simple: be more intuitive than IDA Python API.
+  The plugin should be usable without documentation with an intuitive interface.